-For the year ending 31 December 2021, the Board's purpose was to act as the statutory board of SIL, to have oversight of the entity and to assume overall management responsibilities.
+For the year ending 31 December 2022, the Board's purpose was to act as the statutory board of SIL, to have oversight of the entity and to assume overall management responsibilities.
 Subject to matters reserved to the shareholder, the articles of association of the Company and company law generally, the authority and remit of the Board is unlimited.

 The Board was supported by the Audit Committee and Risk Committee.
 The Executive Committee meet monthly, convening where necessary on matters of day-to-day management of the business.
+The Underwriting Committee meet quarterly, or more frequently if necessary.